skunert/chip8-emulator/README.md

  # Chip 8 Emulator
  This repository contains an emulator for the Chip8 architecture.
-I followed the reference by CowGod http://devernay.free.fr/hacks/chip8/C8TECH10.HTM.
+I followed the [reference by CowGod](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
  I used it as a learning project to get familiar with Rust and Emulator internals.

 # How to run